Fair Interval Scheduling of Indivisible Chores: Introduction

 Assigning independent subsets to agents naturally corresponds to a partial coloring of the conflict graph.
 A seminal result in this line of work is the \emph{Hajnal-Szemer\'{e}di theorem}~\citep{HS87proof}, which states that any graph with maximum degree $\Delta$ admits an equitable coloring when there are at least $\Delta + 1$ colors.\footnote{An \emph{equitable} coloring is a proper coloring in which the color classes are almost balanced.
 That is, each vertex is assigned a color such that no pair of adjacent vertices have the same color and any two color classes differ in size by at most one.} The distinguishing point with our work is that this result only focuses on equalizing the \emph{number} of vertices in each color class, whereas our model accounts for the (possibly differing) \emph{valuations} assigned by the agents to the vertices.

 Our work is closely related to that of~\citet{LLZ21fair}, who studied fair scheduling in the context of indivisible \emph{goods} (as opposed to chores).
-Their framework is somewhat more general than ours as they allow for \emph{flexible} intervals, that is, the processing time of a job can be strictly less than its finish time minus its start time.
+Their framework is somewhat more general than ours because they allow for \emph{flexible} intervals; that is, the processing time of a job can be strictly less than its finish time minus its start time.
 They study approximate maximin fair share (\MMS{}) and \EF{1} notions.
-Notably, they show that a schedule maximizing Nash social welfare (i.e., the geometric mean of agents' utilities) satisfies $\nicefrac{1}{4}$-\EF{1} and Pareto optimality.
-For the case of chores, however, maximizing or minimizing the product of (absolute value of) agents' utilities can be shown to violate \EF{1} or Pareto optimality.
+Importantly, they show that a schedule that maximizes Nash social welfare (i.e., the geometric mean of agents' utilities) satisfies $\nicefrac{1}{4}$-\EF{1} and Pareto optimality.
+For chores, however, maximizing or minimizing the product of (absolute value of) agents' utilities can violate \EF{1} or Pareto optimality.

 In the literature on scheduling problems~\citep{L04handbook}, various other fairness criteria have been studied such as minimizing the maximum deviation from a desired load~\citep{AAN+98fairness}, minimizing the $\ell_p$ norm of flow times~\citep{IM20fair}, and analyzing the welfare degradation due to imposition of fairness constraints~\citep{BFF+16price}.
 These notions differ from the ``up to one item'' style approximations studied in our work.